Yuvin15/PROG_POE_Part3/README.md

 (Image goes here)

-The ***Chart*** Tab will allow users to graphically see the module and how many study hours remaining for all their modules
+The ***Graph showing study hours*** Tab will allow users to graphically see the module and how many study hours remaining for all their modules

 ![Screenshot 2022-12-02 134129](https://user-images.githubusercontent.com/101713793/205285182-74ab57c4-4b1f-466f-9216-bc0feb3d1399.png)